IFS-Ketamine-Assisted Group for Couples

 The process: What will happen in our group time?

-Much of our group processing time will focus on preparing for and sharing about your journey experiences with ketamine.
-Whenever possible, I will teach IFS concepts and ask you to work with your own parts during group meditations, exercises, and in between sessions.
+Our group processing time will focus on preparing for the medicine, integrating emotional experiences, and taking steps toward genuine intimacy.
+I will teach IFS concepts and ask you to work with your own parts during group meditations, exercises, and in between sessions.
 If volunteers oblige, you may have the chance to work with me facilitating your parts work, in front of the group.
 You can learn more about the concept of “parts” and “working with parts” by watching Richard Schwartz speak about it, below.

 Each couple will have the experience of getting support from the group as they courageously move towards vulnerability and flow (curiosity, clarity, compassion, courage) at moments of high distress instead of getting locked into protective rigidity (defensiveness, selfishness, confusion, fear.)